anquanscan/sec-tools/README.md

 [stanford-engineering-computer-science](https://github.com/shawna-tuli-uci-kellogg/stanford-engineering-computer-science): [Computer Science] S15 Stanford Engineering | I graduated with a Certificate in Engineering in Computer Science from Stanford University for top Math and CS high school students in Silicon Valley.
 [candyCBT-Exploit-Scanner](https://github.com/0xtbug/candyCBT-Exploit-Scanner): A tool to scan websites that use candyCBT
 [RTSPiOS](https://github.com/RyanBalfanz/RTSPiOS): A Raspberry Pi distribution that turns your Pi in to an RTSP server (e.g. security camera)
 [AIRMASTER](https://github.com/t94j0/AIRMASTER): Use ExpiredDomains.net and BlueCoat to find useful domains for red team.
+[RedPython](https://github.com/sucyfer/RedPython): All cybersecurity-oriented python3 libraries at one place